davidcoffey/TCellPack/README.md

-# TCellPack v0.1
+# TCellPack v0.1.1
-TCellPack is a R package used to visualize characteristics of T cell repertoires.
+TCellPack is an R package used to visualize characteristics of T cell repertoires.
 It is possible to visualize T cell clonotype diversity and abundance in relation to its antigen specificity and phenotype in a single plot.

 ### About
 T cell packs are circle packing plots representing T cell repertoires.
 They are intended to visualize output data from [GLIPH](https://github.com/immunoengineer/gliph).
 A GLIPH (Grouping of Lymphocyte Interactions by Paratope Hotspots) is a clusters of T cell clonotypes that are predicted to bind the same MHC-restricted peptide antigen on the basis of shared sequence motifs within the T cell receptor CDR3 amino acid sequence.